 By providing information on planned and implemented LSLAs through the Land Matrix platform, the LMI aims to stimulate transparent and inclusive debate on the trends and impacts of such acquisitions and, in so doing, contribute to strengthening the positions of weaker stakeholders in the political and administrative processes that govern access to land.

 The LMI is coordinated by five global organizations and five regional focal points.
-Find out more about these partners and other donors here.
+Find out more about these partners and our donors here.

 The Land Matrix online open access platform captures and shares data about LSLAs at global, regional and national level, including intended, concluded, and failed attempts to acquire land through purchase, lease or concession for agricultural production, timber extraction, carbon trading, industry, renewable energy production, conservation, and tourism in low- and middle-income countries.